-Emily Ireland '24 felt her nerves kicking in as she stood at the podium and looked out into the conference room in Reykjavik.
-The Arctic Circle Assembly had drawn scientists, diplomats, and engineers from all over the world, and the room was filling up quickly.
+Emily Ireland felt her nerves kicking in as she stood at the podium and looked out into the conference room in Reykjavik.
+The Arctic Circle Assembly had drawn scientists, diplomats and engineers from all over the world, and the room was filling up quickly.
+All morning, presenters had discussed everything from deep-sea mining and solar power to international internet laws.
+Now Emily, a graduate student pursuing her master’s in public health, was up.

-Born an hour outside Portland, Emily's journey to this moment started long before she ever knew she would go to Iceland.
-As an undergraduate at USM studying social and behavioral science, she still wasn't sure what she wanted to do.
+Born an hour outside of Portland, Emily’s journey to this moment started long before she ever knew she would go to Iceland.
+As an undergraduate at USM studying social and behavioral science, she still wasn’t sure what she wanted to do.

-Clarity came during an internship at Maine Health, where she helped people navigate the complexities of health insurance as a case manager.
-That's when public health clicked for her.
-USM had just launched an accelerated MPH program where she could start grad courses senior year — she decided to go for it.
+It all clicked for her during an internship at MaineHealth, where she helped people navigate the complexities of health insurance as a case manager.
+USM had just launched an accelerated Master’s in Public Health program where she could start grad courses senior year — so she decided to go for it.

 “I wanted to stay here,” she said.
 “And here we are.”

-A dream deferred, then realized
+A dream deferred, then realized: how Emily finally got to Iceland

 “I was enrolled in the Honors Abroad in Iceland class, and unfortunately, the year that I qualified for the class, it didn’t run.
 Then I couldn’t fit it into my schedule the following year.
 So I never got to go on that trip,” she said.
 “It was kind of upsetting, because I was looking forward to going to Iceland for a long time.”